FAQ's from Parents

 - CREDIT: In addition to the above, it is highly encouraged that each student have a credit card (separate from their bank card), if for nothing else than emergency use only.
 Visa and MasterCard are the dominate cards accepted internationally – we recommend one of these.
 Discover cards are rarely accepted abroad.
 If your son/daughter does not already have a credit card, we recommend having them open a new personal card, or include them as a “user” on your credit card (giving them access to your line of credit).

-How safe is it for my son/daughter to study abroad?
+How safe is it for my child to study abroad?

 - Travelling and living abroad is not unsafe.
 Most stereotypes that exist about other countries “hating” American tourists are simply not true.
 Likewise, compared to major cities in the United States, violent crime is not witnessed very often in most places abroad or is essentially non-existent.
 If a student encounters any problems while studying abroad, it is likely petty crime (such as pick-pocketing, which is more common abroad that in the U.S.).
 In general, as long as the student maintains awareness of his/her surroundings and acts responsibly, he/she will likely encounter no problems.
 For more information about traveling safely, visit the Travel section on the U.S. Department of State website.

-Will my son/daughter have health insurance while abroad?
+Will my child have health insurance while abroad?

 - Yes.
-The PhilaU Study Abroad Office has an international medical policy with GeoBlue (formally HTH) Worldwide – a leader in providing international health insurance for U.S. study abroad students.
+The Jeffersn Study Away Office has an international medical policy with CISI Worldwide – a leader in providing international health insurance for U.S. study abroad students.
 It is a requirement of our program that all students are enrolled in this comprehensive policy.
 Specific information about coverage details and how to use the insurance will be distributed to each student prior to going abroad.

-How often should I communicate with my son/daughter while they are abroad?
+How often should I communicate with my child while they are abroad?

-Can I visit my son/daughter while they are abroad?
+Can I visit my child while they are abroad?

 - Absolutely!
-Visiting your son/daughter while they are abroad is a great opportunity for you to explore a new culture as well!
+Visiting your child while they are abroad is a great opportunity for you to explore a new culture as well!
 Before going abroad or perhaps upon their arrival at their foreign university, the student will be given an academic schedule for the semester.
 Because their academic progress abroad is of the utmost importance, please wait until the students receive predeparture orientation and a schedule to book your travel.
 If you want to visit in the middle of their semester abroad (while they are still in school) use their academic calendar to pick a time that won’t be quite as busy for the student – so you have time to spend together without interrupting their academics.
+Book travel to their host city but do wait until their complete onsite orientation and get their final class schedule until you plan travel outside of their host city.
 Another option is planning your visit at the end of the academic semester, so the student is finished school and you are free to do whatever you want – wherever you want!

-What things should I keep in mind when my son/daughter returns home?
+What things should I keep in mind when my child returns home?

-What else can I do to prepare for my son/daughter's time overseas?
+What else can I do to prepare for my child's time overseas?